Itch, itch, itch. Scratch, scratch, scratch. Chronic inflammation of the skin, accompanied by intense itching is most commonly diagnosed as eczema.

 How to use Coconut Oil for Eczema

-Healing is a two way street.
+Recovery is a two way street.
 Inside out and outside in!
-So to promote healing from the inside out, be sure you are consuming coconut oil daily!
+So to promote recovery from the inside out, be sure you are consuming coconut oil daily!
 Mothers who are breast feeding a baby with eczema can take coconut oil themselves to help increase the healthy properties of their breast milk, passing these along to their babies.

 Slather It On!